argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 Your job submission (`qsub`) should specify which filesystems your job will be using.
 In the event that a filesystem becomes unavailable, this information is used to preserve jobs that would use that filesystem while allowing other jobs that are not using an affected filesystem to proceed to run normally.
 If this is not specified (prior to 10/10/22) all valid filesystems will be added to the command.
 Add the attribute `-l filesystems` and specify a colon-delimited list.
 Valid filesystems are `home` (or `swift`), `eagle`, and `grand`.
 For example, to request the home and eagle filesystems for your job you would add `-l filesystems=home:eagle` to your qsub command.

 If a job is submitted while a filesystem it requested is marked down, the job will be queued but will not run, with a message in the comment field of the job as to why it is not running.
 Run `qstat -f <jobid>` to see the comment field.
-For example, if the job requested for eagle and if Eagle is unavailabe, the comment field will have `Can Never Run: Insufficient amount of server resource: eagle_fs (True != False)`).
+For example, if the job requested for eagle and if Eagle is unavailable, the comment field will have `Can Never Run: Insufficient amount of server resource: eagle_fs (True != False)`).
 Once the affected filesystem has been returned to normal operation, and the filesystem is marked as being available, the job will then be scheduled normally.
 The job cannot run until all filesystems requested by the job are available.

 If a job requesting a filesystem that is marked down is already in the queue, the job will be not run until all of it's requested filesystems are available.